Artists respond to the climate crisis

 Marina Rees

 Narrated by Sigurþór Heimisson who lends his voice to embody Gadus morhua, and underscored by the fish’s own recorded sounds, the film resists speaking for the cod.
-In Rees’s words, “This is not pretending to place words into Gadus morhua’s mouth.
-It is a human attempt to become more-than-human, to learn to identify with them and imagine a shared future together.”
+“This is a human attempt to become more-than-human, to learn to identify with them and imagine a shared future together.”
 By opening this Screening Room with such an attentive portrait, Heat extends Ground’s examination of broken cycles – showing how surface-level practices are entangled with deeper seasonal and oceanographic shifts that together redefine the baseline of our present.

 Marina Rees is a practicing artist and ecologist.
 She doesn’t regard her scientific and artistic practices as separate, but rather they inform each other, forming a complex multilayered practice.
 Considering possible avenues to re-think our ways of engaging with the more-than-human world is at the core of her practice.